top of page

 It can be a great way to INITIALLY learn general leadership fundamentals - though only if the people that you are watching and learning from are themselves proven, good leaders.

-But good leadership is often crafted to fit the situation and circumstances that the leader finds himself/herself in.
+But good leadership is often crafted to fit the situation and circumstances that the leader finds themselves in.
 And that is the problem with learning leadership exclusively through the above means.
 You often don't know a lot of the "why" behind many of the decisions made and "levers pulled".

 The leader I mentioned above had previously seen past leaders effectively do certain things to affect needed changes, but we he pulled the same levers in the same fashion, not only did things not get better - he made things worse and worse.